Find Affordable College Courses

 $21,891 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at UH are $21,891 a year.
+Out-of-state tuition fees for undergraduate students at UH are $21,891 per year.
 The average amount in student loans that physical sciences majors at UH take out is $23,010.

-University of Wisconsin - Stevens Point came in at #21 in this year’s edition of the Best Value Physical Sciences Schools ranking.
+University of Wisconsin - Stevens Point ranked #21 on this year’s Best Value Physical Sciences Schools list.
 UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.

 Read More…

-University of Minnesota - Morris landed the #22 spot in the 2023 rankings for the best value physical sciences programs.
+University of Minnesota - Morris ranked #22 on this year’s Best Value Physical Sciences Schools list.
 UMN Morris is a small public school located in the town of Morris.

 UMN Morris undergraduate students pay an average of $15,940 in tuition and fees each year.
 After completing their degree, physical sciences graduates from UMN Morris carry an average student debtload of $26,607.

-In addition to its great value ranking, UMN Morris is in the top 20% of all schools on our Best Physical Sciences Schools list.
+UMN Morris excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Physical Sciences Schools list.

 $15,726 Average Tuition & Fees